VERIFY BEFORE RELYING

 Make the decision from data, not panic.

-Pass Florida is Florida-specific exam prep only: 1,002 original questions, 19 diagnostics, six modes, Math Coach, Trap Library, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida is Florida-specific exam prep only.
+It includes 1,002 Florida-specific practice questions, a 19-topic diagnostic, six study modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
 No subscription.
-No fake reviews.
 No copied exam questions.

 Should I Reschedule Florida Real Estate Exam Day?